PrinciplesDotDev/principles/try-to-delete-the-part-or-process.md

 "But you can basically make [just] in-case arguments for so many things.
 And for a rocket that is trying to be the first fully reusable rocket.  - There's never been a fully reusable rocket.
 This is the holy grail of rocketry".

 "So you really need to run at tight margins.
-Because if you don't run at tight margins, you're not going to get nothing to orbit."
+Because if you don't run at tight margins, you're going to get nothing to orbit."

 "So you've got to delete the part or process and you can't hedge your bets."